felixz2535/apcsa-freedom-project/entries/entry04.md

 ```

 ### Most Recent Steps
-Personally I have started looking into Machine Learning where I found [sentdex’s tutorial](https://pythonprogramming.net/machine-learning-tutorials/) and [Joshua Stoker's documentation](https://stakernotes.com/diamond-ranked-ml-for-halite3/) to be really helpful. sentdex is a content creator on Youtube with many tutorials on python applications such as machine learning.
+Personally I have started looking into Machine Learning where I found [Sentdex’s tutorial](https://pythonprogramming.net/machine-learning-tutorials/) and [Joshua Stoker's documentation](https://stakernotes.com/diamond-ranked-ml-for-halite3/) to be really helpful.
+Sentdex is a content creator on Youtube with many tutorials on python applications such as machine learning.
 He also has a website that logs his code along with his explanation.
-Joshua Stoker has a really in depth explanation as to how you can apply machine learning to Halite 3 specify. <br><br>
+Joshua Stoker has a really in depth explanation as to how you can apply machine learning to Halite 3 specifically. <br><br>

 ### Engineering Design Process
 As of current we are reaching the end of the **prototype** stage.
-The purpose of building a bot gets a feel for the mechanics behind Halite and enriches our understanding of Python.
-Moving on we will be finally going into machine learning to program our bot.<br><br>
+The purpose of building a bot is to gets a feel for the mechanics behind Halite and enriches our understanding of Python.
+Moving on we will be finally going use machine learning to program our bot.<br><br>

 ### Skills
 In terms of skills me and my partner had gained quite a few over these weeks.
 We were challenged by the actions of the bot having to find **creative** solutions to change whatever is necessary. **Debugging** skills is also involved in making the code work.
 Often it's the smallest thing like indentation that led to error logs.<br><br>

 ### Knowledge
 Generally saying there is hardly any difference in Python and Java.
 Something that I find interesting that Java doesn’t have is a range() method.
 This method is responsible for printing a sequence.
 This method is often accompanied by for loops which makes it really helpful.
-Java on the other hand does need this since it is for loop you can set the sequence yourself. <br><br>
+Java on the other hand does need this since it's for loop allows you to set the sequence yourself. <br><br>
 ```Python
     x = range(3, 20, 2)
     for n in x: